J.S. (Stefan) Breet MSc

-Stefan Breet is a PhD candidate at the Department of Strategic Management & Entrepreneurship of the Rotterdam School of Management (RSM), Erasmus University.
+**Stefan Breet is a PhD candidate in the Department of Strategic Management & Entrepreneurship of the Rotterdam School of Management (RSM), Erasmus University.**

-Stefan obtained his MSc degree at the Rotterdam School of Management after completing the Master of Philosophy in Business Research — a two-year research master programme focused on the development of academic competencies and skills.
+Stefan received his MSc degree in 2015 from the Rotterdam School of Management, Erasmus University after completing the Master of Philosophy in Business Research—a two-year research master programme focused on the development of academic competencies and skills.
 In 2012 he received his BSc degree in Business Administration from the University of Groningen.

 Organizations increasingly rely on the entrepreneurial behavior of their employees as a way to respond to changes in their competitive environments.
 While management scholars have acknowledged people’s entrepreneurial behavior as the cornerstone of corporate entrepreneurship and designated the latter as a phenomenon that spans hierarchical levels, a complete multi-level understanding remains still to be developed.
 Prior research has examined either the effects of entrepreneurial behavior at the firm-level or the antecedents that determine entrepreneurial behavior of individuals.
 Unfortunately, it is still unclear under which conditions people’s entrepreneurial behavior leads to firm success and under which it leads to failure.
 Moreover, despite numerous calls for its inclusion, the effect of people’s social context